 As you can see from the map, Riverside is designed as a commuter suburb around the train station.
 It’s also notably not laid out in a clean grid like the city of Chicago.
 Instead, Olmsted insisted there be no right angle intersections and laid out streets that curved with the natural contours of the land.
 His landscape-design-inspired approach would beautify the two-square-mile area of little Riverside.
 It would be great for recreational use by residents, who would be blessed with the beauty of the country without forfeiting the benefits of the city.
 Essentially, Riverside was to be a self-contained community, a sub-urban place outside of Chicago.

 If Olmsted was just a whatever landscaping gardener, perhaps history would have treated the town differently.
 Yet, Olmsted was “the father of landscape architecture” and Riverside accordingly fixed an image of its urban design that has yet to be altered.
 Today antique gas lanterns illuminate the streets at night, and giant green parkways contribute to the lawn-saturated neighborhood.

 Old Man Olmstead’s Plan

-You can see Riverside’s strict adherence to Olmsted’s plans over history in this excerpt from a 1974 newsletter, written four years after Riverside was designated a national historic landmark.
+You can see Riverside’s strict adherence to Olmsted’s plans in this excerpt from a 1974 newsletter.

 “The zoning that Riverside has had for nearly 50 years has assured our village of remaining a lovely, low-profile, low density community while other towns in surrounding areas have changed drastically…The same zoning has done an excellent job of retaining Olmsted’s original plan and the character he intended.” – March 1974, Frederick Law Olmsted Society of Riverside Newsletter